sarahortega-hub/sarahortega-hub/README.md

 ## Hi, I'm Sarah 👋
-I hold a Bachelor's in Biology and a post-graduate certification in Data Science and Business Analytics..
+I hold a Bachelor's in Biology and a post-graduate certification in Data Science and Business Analytics.

 Welcome to my portfolio where I showcase my projects that apply analytical thinking, technical skills, and business insight to real-world challenges.